-(v) Cost of Revenues
+(t) Cost of Revenues

-Cost of revenues primarily consists of the purchase price of merchandise, lease expenses, costs of publishing advertisement, personnel costs for cooking classes, and cost of fresh products.
+Cost of revenues primarily consists of the purchase price of merchandise, lease costs, costs of publishing advertisement, personnel costs for cooking classes, and cost of fresh products.

-(w) Fulfilment Expenses
+(u) Fulfilment Expenses

-Fulfilment expenses relate to product delivery and packaging
+Fulfilment expenses relate to product delivery and packaging.

-(x) Sales and Marketing Expenses
+(v) Sales and Marketing Expenses

-Sales and marketing expenses mainly include App download promotion, social media platform and short video platform content marketing expenses, E-commerce platform promotion and channel promotion, including the commission of Key Opinion Leader ("KOL"), payroll and related expenses for personnel engaged in sales and marketing activities, lease and depreciation expenses relating to facilities and equipment used by those employees, lease expenses of stores and facilities.
-The amount of advertising expenses incurred were RMB0.6 million and RMB15.3 million for the years ended December 31, 2020 and 2021, respectively.
+Sales and marketing expenses mainly include app download promotion, social media platform and short video platform content marketing expenses, E-commerce platform promotion and channel promotion, including the commission of key opinion leader ("KOL"), payroll and related expenses for personnel engaged in sales and marketing activities, depreciation expenses relating to facilities and equipment used by those employees, lease costs of stores and facilities.
+The amount of advertising expenses incurred were RMB15.3 million and RMB2.9 million for the years ended December 31, 2021 and 2022, respectively.

-(y) Research and development expenses
+(w) Research and development expenses

-Research and development expenses consist primarily of payroll costs and related expenses for research and development employees involved in the development of "DAYDAYCOOK" APP and Mini Program.
+Research and development expenses consist primarily of payroll costs and related expenses for research and development employees involved in the development of "DAYDAYCOOK" Mini Program.
 Research and development expenses are expensed as incurred.

-(z) General and Administrative Expenses
+(x) General and Administrative Expenses

-General and administrative expenses mainly consist of payroll and related costs for employees involved in general corporate functions, expenses associated with the use of facilities and equipment by these employees, such as lease and depreciation expenses, professional fees, information service fees, technical service fees, amortization expenses related to intangible assets acquired in business combinations, bank charges and other general corporate expenses.
+General and administrative expenses mainly consist of payroll and related costs for employees involved in general corporate functions, expenses associated with the use of facilities and equipment by these employees, such as operating lease and depreciation expenses, professional fees, information service fees, technical service fees, amortization expenses related to intangible assets acquired in business combinations, bank charges and other general corporate expenses.

-(aa) Government grants
+(y) Government grants

 Government grants are received from provincial and local governments for operating a business in their jurisdictions and compliance with specific policies promoted by the local governments.
-During the years ended December 31, 2020 and 2021, the Company received financial subsidies of RMB3.2 million and RMB4.4 million, respectively, from various local PRC government authorities.
+During the years ended December 31, 2021 and 2022, the Company received financial subsidies of RMB4.4 million and RMB0.2 million, respectively, from various local PRC government authorities.
 There are no defined rules and regulations to govern the criteria necessary for companies to receive such benefits, and the amount of financial subsidy is determined at the discretion of the relevant government authorities.
 Such amounts are recorded in other income when received as the amount of the subsidies and the timing of payment are determined solely at the discretion of the relevant government authorities and there is no assurance that the Company will continue to receive any or similar subsidies in the future.

-(ab) Share-based Compensation
+(z) Share-based Compensation

 The Company determines whether an award should be classified and accounted for as a liability award or an equity award.
-All the Company's share-based awards to employees and consultants were classified as equity awards.
-The Company measures the employee share-based compensation based on the fair value of the award at the grant date.
-Share-based awards that are subject to both service conditions and the occurrence of an initial public offering ("IPO") as performance condition, are measured at the fair value on grant date.
-Cumulative share-based compensation expenses for the awards that have satisfied the service condition will be recorded upon the completion of the IPO, using the graded-vesting method.
-The fair value of share options at the time of grant is determined using the binomial-lattice option pricing model.
+Both liability-classified awards and equity-classified awards are initially measured at their grant-date fair value.
+At each financial reporting date and ultimately at settlement date, the fair value of a liability-classified award is remeasured.
+An equity-classified award is not remeasured after grant date.
+If sharebased awards are subject to both service conditions and the occurrence of an initial public offering ("IPO") as performance condition, cumulative share-based compensation expenses for the awards that have satisfied the service condition will be recorded upon the completion of the IPO, using the graded-vesting method.
+The fair value of share options at the time of grant or modification, if applicable, is determined using the binomial-lattice option pricing model.
 The Company elects to recognize the effect of forfeitures as compensation costs when they occur.
 To the extent the required vesting conditions are not met resulting in the forfeiture of the share-based awards, previously recognized compensation expense relating to those awards is reversed.

-(ac) Employee Benefits
+(aa) Employee Benefits